Towards Considerate Human-Robot Coexistence: A Dual-Space Framework of Robot Design and Human Perception in Healthcare: Introduction Related Work

 \section{Introduction \& Related Work}

-The rapid advancement of robotics is reshaping the ways humans and robots coexist, manifesting across three interrelated dimensions.
-First, at the \textbf{capability level}, the emergence of large language models and agentic Artificial Intelligence (AI) has enabled robots as embodied agents to develop increasing reasoning, planning, and multimodal perception capacities \cite{durante2024agent}.
-Second, at the \textbf{interaction level}, these expanded capabilities have inspired more intuitive language-based interaction \cite{lu2023extracting} and more expressive robot behaviors (e.g., social nodding and multi-modal feedback) \cite{mahadevan2024generative}.
-Third, at the \textbf{contextual level}, robots are progressively being envisioned in real-world workflows, moving from backend support into frontline participation, and from standalone tools to collaborative team members \cite{bai2026towards}.
+The advancement of robotics is reshaping how humans and robots coexist, manifesting across three interrelated dimensions.
+At the capability level, advances in large language models and agentic Artificial Intelligence (AI) are expanding robots' reasoning, planning, and multimodal perception capabilities~\cite{durante2024agent}.
+At the interaction level, these expanded capabilities enable more intuitive language-based interaction~\cite{lu2023extracting} and more expressive robot behaviors (e.g., social nodding and multimodal feedback)~\cite{mahadevan2024generative}.
+At the contextual level, robots are increasingly envisioned in real-world workflows, moving from backend support into frontline participation and from standalone tools to collaborative team members~\cite{bai2026towards}.

-Against this backdrop, \textit{coexistence} has emerged as a crucial lens for understanding human--robot relationships.
+Against this backdrop, \textit{coexistence} has emerged as a crucial lens for understanding human-robot relationships.
 However, the term carries distinct connotations across disciplines and often varies by context, lacking a unified definition \cite{knox2021usage}.
-In ecology, coexistence typically describes the persistence of competing species under shared resources \cite{armstrong1976coexistence}; this is often modeled through population growth rates and species resilience \cite{barabas2018chesson}, or discussed from the perspective of niche separation along environmental axes \cite{silvertown2004plant}.
-In a human social perspective, it refers to the dynamics of diverse livelihood interests within shared resources \cite{loring2016toward}.
-Within existing human--robot interaction (HRI) and robotics research, coexistence has been understood more as a state of humans and robots sharing physical space, with a primary focus on safety, efficiency \cite{magrini2020human, merckaert2022real}, and spatial organization, such as human--aware social navigation \cite{zhang2025human} or layout design in shared environments \cite{zhi2021designing}.
-However, this spatially--centered conception is increasingly inadequate in light of the three-level shift aforementioned.
-The human--robot coexistence is more than a spatial state; it is an evolving process continuously shaped by multiple actors over time.
+In ecology and the social sciences, for instance, coexistence describes the sustained co-presence of different actors sharing resources and environments, which is an inherently ongoing, dynamic process rather than a fixed arrangement \cite{armstrong1976coexistence,loring2016toward}.
+Within existing human-robot interaction (HRI) and robotics research, coexistence has been understood more as a state of humans and robots sharing physical space, with a primary focus on safety, efficiency \cite{magrini2020human, merckaert2022real}, and spatial organization, such as human-aware social navigation \cite{zhang2025human} or layout design in shared environments \cite{zhi2021designing}.
+Yet, this spatially-centered conception is increasingly inadequate in light of the three-level shift aforementioned.
+In our prior co-design study, participants' understandings of robots evolved as they moved from abstract ideation to high-fidelity prototyping over a 14-week process ~\cite{bai2026towards}.
+Human-robot coexistence is therefore more than a spatial state; it is an evolving process shaped by multiple actors over time.